HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 The trend is gradually increasing in the number of JavaScript resources loaded on a page.
 This would make one wonder if the number should actually increase or decrease considering that fewer JavaScript requests might lead to better performance in some cases but not in others.

 This is where the recent advances in the HTTP protocol come in and the idea of reducing the number of JavaScript requests for better performance gets inaccurate.
-With the introduction of HTTP/2 and HTTP/3 the overhead of HTTP requests has significantly reduced so requesting the same resources over more requests is not necessarily a bad thing anymore.
-Read more about these protocols in the [HTTP](./http) chapter.
+With the introduction of HTTP/2 and HTTP/3 the overhead of HTTP requests has significantly reduced, so requesting the same resources over more requests is not necessarily a bad thing anymore.
+To learn more about these protocols, see the [HTTP chapter](./http).

 ## How is JavaScript requested?